AwalaApp/specs/rs002-pki.md

 - (Optional) Serial numbers of the PDAs to revoke.
 It may be absent to revoke all the PDAs issued by the endpoint.
 - (Required) Expiry date of the deauthorization.
 If revoking all PDAs from the endpoint, this MUST be the expiry date of the endpoint certificate.
 If revoking a specific PDA, this MUST be the expiry date of the PDA.

-Gateway MUST include all their active PDDs in their [_Cargo Collection Authorizations_](rs000-core.md#cargo-collection-authorization-cca), and they MUST enforce PDDs for as long as they are active.
+Gateways MUST include all their active PDDs in their [_Cargo Collection Authorizations_](rs000-core.md#cargo-collection-authorization-cca), and they MUST enforce PDDs for as long as they are active.

 Relaying gateways MAY cache PDDs until they expire in order to refuse future parcels whose PDA has been revoked.

 ### Gateway Certificate Revocation (GCR)

-A gateway can revoke its own certificate by issuing a GCR message to its peer gateway(s).
+A gateway MAY revoke its own certificate by issuing a GCR message to its peer gateway(s).
 These messages MUST be serialized with RAMF, using the octet `0x11` as its _concrete message format signature_, and have an empty payload (i.e., one of length zero).

 GCRs MUST be sent in the payload plaintext of a cargo, along with parcels, in order to prevent a malicious relayer from identifying and dropping such messages.